vianneynara/vianneynara/README.md

 - 👋 Hi, I’m Circle/Nara.
-- 👀 I’m interested in software development.
+- 👀 I’m currently working on an upcoming community.
 - 🌱 I’m currently learning python and javascript.
 - 📫 How to reach me: Circle#6635